Courcelles, Quebec

 Artist Carmen Coulombe was born in Courcelles.

 History

 The Municipality of Courcelles was founded on April 6, 1904.
 It was made from parts of the neighboring municipalities of Lambton, Saint-Sébastien and Saint-Évariste-de-Forsyth.

+On January 1, 2024, the municipality merged with Saint-Évariste-de-Forsyth to form the new municipality of Courcelles-Saint-Évariste.

 Demographics

 In the 2021 Census, Statistics Canada reported that Courcelles had a population of 814 living in 391 of its 430 total dwellings, an -1.1% change from its 2016 population of 823.